shopware/docs/guides/plugins/plugins/administration/handling-media.md

         :allowMultiSelect="false"
         variant="regular"
         :autoUpload="true"
         label="My image-upload">
     </sw-media-upload-v2>
 </div>
 ```

-As you saw in the code sample, the `sw-media-upload-v2` is pretty configurable trough props.
+As you can see in the code sample below, the `sw-media-upload-v2` is pretty configurable through properties.
 To get an overview of all the options, here is a list:

 | Property           | Function                                                                                                                        |